splatsdotcom/splatkit/blender_extension/README.md

 # Splats - Multi-Frame Gaussian Capture

 The Blender extension used by **splatkit** to generate Gaussian Splats from Blender scenes.
-This extension renders multi-frame sequences from multiple camera positions arranged on a sphere, creating the training data needed for 3D Gaussian Splatting.
+This extension renders multi-frame sequences from multiple camera positions arranged on a sphere, creating the training data needed for Dynamic Gaussian Splatting.

 ## Overview